Gospel

 Opportunities for group discussion and personal prayer

-• What are the things about the Church and your particular community that make you feel like you belong?
+- Which aspects of the Church and your community make you feel like you belong?

-• These words from Jesus are spoken with the utmost confidence in their truth!
-How confident are you feeling that you know Jesus and that he will give you eternal life?
+- Jesus' words are spoken with the utmost confidence in their truth!
+How confident are you in terms of knowing Jesus and knowing that he will give you eternal life?

-• What are the things that may ‘steal you away’ from listening to the voice of Jesus?
+- What could ‘steal you away’ from listening to the voice of Jesus?

-• In your life, in what ways are you called on to act as a ‘shepherd’—a leader, provider, protector?
+- In your life, how are you called to act as a ‘shepherd’—as a leader, provider and protector?

-• Who are the people who act as a shepherd to you?
-In what ways do they carry out this role for you?
+- Who are the people who act as a shepherd to you?
+In what ways do they fulfil this role for you?

-• Attend very carefully to the needs of those people who are in your care this week.
+- Attend carefully to the needs of those who are in your care this week.

 Cry out with joy to the Lord, all the earth.